trackmatic/trackmatic-documentation/_includes/gatekeeper.md

 - Booking: Booking scheduled on the Link-Facilities module.
 A gate-pass is issued which facilitates the entry process at the gate by identifying the purpose, and optionally providing instructions for the driver to get to the Bay.
 - Visitor: Visitors at the facility.
 - Ctc: Customer To Collect
-- Utility: Utility run performed consisting of an exit and entry on return.
+- Utility: Utility run performed consisting of a single exit or entry.

 ### Visit Statusses